CALL FOR PAPERS

 250-300 word abstracts of presentations should be submitted in English, in either Text, Word or PDF formats.
 Please include author's background, and any academic or institution affiliation.
 Deadline for submission is 31 May 2017, and may be extended with a second call for papers at the discretion of the committee.

-Considering non-industrial cultures, targets to be addressed from both (either) Old or New World perspectives, we'll be looking for new perspectives on:
+Considering non-industrial cultures from both (either) Old or New World perspectives, we'll be looking for new perspectives on: